SandyHoey/raven_movement/data/raw/README.txt

 	end (date): end date of the MTFWP rifle hunting season md_end (date): start date of protections for mule deer bucks prohibiting take

+mergedkills_wolf_summer_RF_spec95 (rds): random forest output of predicted wolf kills from GPS clusters during the summer (May, June, July) from 2026 - 2024
+	tf_ (datetime): hourly intervals from the start of the carcass until the end of the study period (Dec 15 or Mar 30) to keep the carcass available on the landscape killStartDate (datetime): date time of the first wolf GPS point at that kill x (num): easting of cluster centroid predicted to be a kill y (num): northing of cluster centroid predicted to be a kill wolfID (chr): identidication of the wolf who's cluster is predicted to be a kill killID (num): unique identification for each kill site to combine multiple clusters from multiple wolves into a single kill

+mergedkills_wolf_winter_RF_spec95 (rds): random forest output of predicted wolf kills from GPS clusters during the winter(November, December, March) from 2017 - 2024
+	tf_ (datetime): hourly intervals from the start of the carcass until the end of the study period (Dec 15 or Mar 30) to keep the carcass available on the landscape killStartDate (datetime): date time of the first wolf GPS point at that kill x (num): easting of cluster centroid predicted to be a kill y (num): northing of cluster centroid predicted to be a kill wolfID (chr): identidication of the wolf who's cluster is predicted to be a kill killID (num): unique identification for each kill site to combine multiple clusters from multiple wolves into a single kill

 jardine_hunt (polygon): Google Earth polygon that represents the Jardine area of the Gardiner hunting district used for ungulate hunting during the MTFWP season

 northern_range_poly (polygon): Google Earth polygon that represents the northern range of Yellowstone